windows_printer¶

 device_id

-Required.
-The exact name of the installed printer driver on the system.
+The exact name of printer driver installed on the system.

 ipv4_address